Use the Site Manager to organize the pages and folders in your website project.

 Tip: Make sure all pages of a website are part of the same project, this way Web Builder will 'know' that the pages belong together and generate optimal HTML for your website.

-Web sites always have a home page which is usually named index, so for this reason Web Builder automatically adds this page to each new project.
-The names of the items (pages) in the site tree are the actual file names of the target HTML files, so if you named a page 'index' is will publish as index.html.
+Websites always have a home page which is usually named index, so for this reason Web Builder automatically adds this page to each new project.
+The names of the items (pages) in the site tree are the actual file names of the target HTML files, If you name a page index, it will be published as index.html.
+Do not name your home page Index, INDEX, or Home, because this may confuse the web server.

 The Site Manager toolbar has the following commands (from left to right):